linode/docker-machine-driver-linode/README.md

 # docker-machine-linode

-Linode Driver Plugin for docker-machine. **Requires docker-machine version > v.0.5.0-rc1**
+Linode Driver Plugin for docker-machine.

 ## Install

 First, docker-machine is required, documentation for how to install `docker-machine` [is available here](https://docs.docker.com/machine/install-machine/).

-or you can install `docker-machine` from source code by running these commands
+Or, you can install `docker-machine` from source by running:

 ```bash
 go get github.com/docker/machine